AIMSLaboratory/DeepSignal/README.md

 - **Model (Hugging Face)**: [`AIMS2025/DeepSignal`](https://huggingface.co/AIMS2025/DeepSignal)

 This repository also contains a SUMO-based simulation stack and an MCP server to run closed-loop interaction between the LLM and traffic simulations, to evaluate the performance of various baseline signal control models/algorithms, and compare with DeepSignal-4B-V1.
-This repository does not include the code for fine-tuning the large model.
+Currently, this repository does not include the code for fine-tuning the large language model.

 ## Team